Zip2: Product

 Zip2 allowed for two-way communication between users and advertisers.
 Users could message advertisers and have that message forwarded to their fax machine.
 Likewise, advertisers could fax users and users could view that fax using specific URLs.

 One Zip2 product was called "Auto Guide".
 AutoGuide connected online newspaper users with local dealership or private party car sellers.

 Merger and acquisition attempts

 In April 1998, Zip2 attempted to merge with CitySearch, its main competitor.
-While Musk initially supported the merger, he persuaded the board of directors not to proceed with it.
+While Elon Musk initially supported the merger, he persuaded the board of directors not to proceed with it.
 According to The New York Times, the two companies "cited incompatibilities in cultures and technology" as the reason for the merger's failure.

-In February 1999, Compaq Computer paid US$305 million to acquire Zip2.
+In 1999, Compaq Computer paid US$305 million to acquire Zip2.
 Elon and Kimbal Musk, the original founders, netted US$22 million and US$15 million respectively.
 The company was purchased to enhance Compaq's AltaVista web search engine.